kewlamogh/kewurl/README.md

 # kewurl
-it is essential that you open and run in replti
+it is essential that you open and run in replit